Georg Braun (footballer)

-Georg Braun (22 February 1907 – 22 September 1963) was an Austrian footballer and coach.
+Georg Braun (22 February 1907 – 22 September 1963) was an Austrian football player and coach who played the 1934 FIFA World Cup with Austria.

 Club career

 Born and raised in Vienna, in the vicinity of the Prater, Braun played 10 years for local side Wiener AC, with whom he reached the 1931 Mitropa Cup Final, which they lost to city rivals First Vienna.
 He once won the league title with WAC.